- How many girls apply to Winsor each year? Approximately how many spaces are available?

 The Winsor admission application does not include a narrative to be completed by the parent or guardian.
-However, the Inquiry is a form that should be completed by an adult.
+However, the Preliminary Application is a form that should be completed by an adult.
 Once this form is submitted, the applicant may begin the student application.
 Winsor makes every effort to arrange a school visit for applicant families, which includes extensive time getting to know the family.
-During this visit, families have the opportunity to speak of their child candidly, eliminating the need for extra documentation that a parent narrative would give.
+During this visit, families have the opportunity to speak of their student candidly, eliminating the need for extra documentation that a parent narrative would give.

 Since Winsor is a day school, the girls live within a commutable distance from campus.
 Sixty communities in and around Boston are represented in our student body, with some families traveling as far as the North and South Shore.
 However, a large number of our students commute from Boston, Brookline, Newton, and Wellesley.